-What about in six months time when the new Xperia Z4 lands on shelves?
-Surely this model will be seen as clumsy and outdated too, although at a lower price point?
+But what about when the new Xperia Z4 lands on shelves?
+Surely this model will be seen as clumsy and outdated too, despite a lower price point?

 The design of the Sony Xperia Z3 is something that surprised me from the word go - I didn't expect to be as impressed as I am.